A-tG/VoicemeeterFancyOSD/README.md

 So this program should be a good "replacement" of volume pop-up built in Windows, if you use Voicemeeter of course.

 # Installation and Usage
-The program is portable, not installation required.
+The program is portable, no installation required.
 Download the latest version from the [Releases](https://github.com/A-tG/VoicemeeterFancyOSD/releases) page, unpack and launch VoicemeeterFancyOsdHost.exe

 # Build instructions
 [.NET 6.0](https://dotnet.microsoft.com/download) WPF project